 In October 2021, we entered into an option and license agreement, or the Sana Agreement, with Sana Biotechnology, Inc., or Sana, pursuant to which we granted Sana non-exclusive research and development and commercial rights to our CRISPR Cas12b technology to perform nuclease editing for certain ex vivo engineered cell therapy programs.
 Under the terms of the Sana Agreement, licensed products include certain specified allogeneic T cell and stem cell-derived products directed at specified genetic targets, with certain limited rights for Sana to add and substitute such products and targets.
 The Sana Agreement excludes the grant of any Beam-controlled rights to perform base editing.
-In January 2023, Sana announced that the U.S. Food and Drug Administration, or FDA cleared its IND application to initiate a first-in-human study of SC291, its CD19-targeted allogeneic CAR-T cell therapy, in patients with various B-cell mediated autoimmune diseases.
-In January 2024, Sana announced that the FDA cleared its IND application to initiate a first-in-human trial of SC291, in patients with various B-cell mediated autoimmune diseases.
-In January 2024, Sana announced that the FDA cleared its IND application to initiate a first-in-human trial of SC291, in patients with various B-cell mediated autoimmune diseases.
-In January 2024, Sana announced that the FDA cleared its IND application to initiate a first-in-human trial of SC291, in patients with various B-cell mediated autoimmune diseases.
-In January 2024, Sana announced that the FDA cleared its IND application to initiate a first-in-human trial of SC262, its CD22-directed allogeneic CAR-T cell therapy, in patients with relapsed or refractory B-cell malignancies.
-In connection with each of the foregoing events, Sana made immaterial milestone payments to us under the Sana Agreement.
+In January 2023, Sana announced that the FDA cleared its IND application to initiate a first-in-human study of SC291, its CD19-targeted allogeneic CAR-T cell therapy, in patients with various B-cell malignancies.
+In November 2023, Sana announced that the FDA cleared its IND application to initiate a first-in-human trial of SC292, its CD22-directed allogeneic CAR-T cell therapy, in patients with various B-cell mediated autoimmune diseases.
+In January 2024, Sana announced that the FDA cleared its IND application to initiate a first-in-human trial of SC262, its CD22-directed allogeneic CAR-T cell therapy, in patients with each of the foregoing events, Sana made immaterial milestone payments to us under the Sana Agreement.